jbmagination/Curtain/README.md

 [LibreJS](https://www.gnu.org/software/librejs/), as described by the GNU Project:
 > GNU LibreJS aims to address the JavaScript problem described in Richard Stallman's article [The JavaScript Trap](https://www.gnu.org/philosophy/javascript-trap.html).
 LibreJS is a free add-on for GNU IceCat and other Mozilla-based browsers.
 It blocks nonfree nontrivial JavaScript while allowing JavaScript that is free and/or trivial.

-The Curtain script is compatible with LibreJS: it does not need to be manually whitelisted.
+The Curtain script is libre software, and is compatible with LibreJS: it does not need to be manually whitelisted.
 Note that websites embedded with Curtain may not be compatible with LibreJS.